Digital-Defiance/mcp-screenshot/README.md

 }
 ```

-## MCP Tools
+## 🛠️ 5 Professional MCP Tools

+**Purpose-built for AI agents to capture, analyze, and work with visual information:**

-The server exposes 5 MCP tools for screenshot operations:
+The server exposes 5 comprehensive MCP tools that enable AI agents to see and understand your applications:

 ### 1. screenshot_capture_full